Robinlovelace/Creating-maps-in-R/intro-spatial.md

 participation?
 The map tells us.
 Do not worry for now about how this was acheived: we will cover this in subsequent sections.

+While we are on the topic of loading data, it is worth pointing out that R can save and load data efficiently into its own data format (`.RData`).
+Try `save(sport, file = "sport.RData")` and see what happens.
+If you type `rm(sport)` (which removes the object) and then `load("sport.RData")` you should see how this works. `sport` will disappear from the workspace and then reappear.

 ## Attribute data